mlecicki/Scalable_Demand_Forecasting_And_Safety_Stocks_Modelling/Scalable_Demand_Forecasting.md

 Indeed, distribution of errors in some countries is clearly skewed either to left or right.
-Extreme example of this is Netherlands and Denmark, which suggests presence of positive BIAS.<br/> This can be easier to notice using geom_density instead of geom_histogram since we only have 24 discrete observations.
+Extreme example of this is Netherlands and Denmark, which suggests presence of negative BIAS (distribution of error calculated as prediction minus actual is mostly lower than 0 which means underforecasting).<br/> This can be easier to notice using geom_density instead of geom_histogram since we only have 24 discrete observations.
 As a reminder, area under density curve is 1 (which is 100% of all probabilities for value on x-axis).

 ``` r
 vis_table %>%